 BAKU, Azerbaijan, October 20.
-The Asian Development Bank (ADB) has received a request from Azerbaijan to support seven projects in water sector, Norio Saito, Director of the Urban Development and Water Division (SAUW) at the South Asia Department (SARD) of the Asian Development Bank (ADB), said in an exclusive interview with Trend, as he visited Baku.
+The Asian Development Bank (ADB) has received a request from Azerbaijan to support water supply system modernization, Norio Saito, Senior Director of the Water and Urban Development Sector Office of the Asian Development Bank (ADB), said in an exclusive interview with Trend, as he visited Baku.

 “I had very good discussions with the ministries of finance, economy, and Azerbaijan State Water Resources Agency.
-We received a request to support seven projects.
-This is to strengthen or improve water efficiency, such as rehabilitating existing water treatment plants or refurbishing the existing water transmission pipeline to improve the efficiency of the systems,” he said.
+We received a request to strengthen or improve water efficiency, such as rehabilitating existing water treatment plants or refurbishing the existing water transmission pipeline to improve the efficiency of the systems,” he said.

-Saito recalled that two months ago, the ADB team did a quick field study, and assessed the urgency of those projects.
+Saito shared that two months ago, the ADB team did a quick field study, and assessed the urgency of those projects.

 Saito also talked about three main aspects of possible support to Azerbaijan in this sphere.

 “The first point is efficiency.
-This is an issue in the South Asia, but as I understand, this is also an issue in Azerbaijan as well.
-Improving the water supply system will strengthen resilience, because small amount of water can cater to the current needs.
+This is an issue in many Asian countries, including Azerbaijan.
+Improving the water supply system efficiency will strengthen resilience, because a smaller amount of water can cater to the current needs.
 The second aspect is inclusivity.
-In South Asia, or in other parts of Asia, where ADB operates, we provide connections to household level for both water supply and sanitation so that everyone can benefit from the system.
+In a number of ADB operations, we provide connections to household level for both water supply and sanitation so that everyone can benefit from the system.
 This is very important when we talk about public health.
 If some people's public health does not improve, that will affect even other citizens.
-We want to make sure that inclusively safely managed water supply and sanitation services are given to the citizens,” he added.
+We want to make sure that inclusive safely managed water supply and sanitation services are given to all citizens,” he added.

 Saito noted that the third aspect is about resilience.

 “So many cities in the world are now suffering from floods, for example.
 But actually, rainwater or stormwater is an important water resource.
-In other countries we support groundwater recharge so that rainwater can be recharged or stored in the groundwater or some retention ponds so that rainwater can be stored, and then when the rainwater becomes necessary, that can be used.
+In other countries we support groundwater recharge so that rainwater can be recharged in the groundwater or stored in retention ponds, and then when the rainwater becomes necessary, that can be used.
 These are some of the lessons that can be applicable to Azerbaijan as well,” he added.

 Partnerships with governments and local stakeholders to ensure resilient urban development